RhyG/portfolio_site/README.md

 ![Design mockups](https://raw.githubusercontent.com/RhyG/portfolio_site/master/docs/images/design_mockups.jpg "Design mockups")

 Finally it was time to actually build the site.
+I used VS Code and everything was made with HTML and CSS/SASS.
+As mentioned before I wanted to avoid using any technologies outside my scope, such as Javascript, as I wanted the site to be an accurate representation of my skills, as well as remaining something I can easily understand and maintain.

 # Considerations
 <a id="considerations"></a>